Fines and Fees

 Long overdue (“lost”) Materials

-Library materials that are long overdue (more than 27 days overdue) are considered “lost”, and accrue a $95 replacement fee per item, along with a $15 non-refundable late return fee per item.
+Library materials from the general circulating collections that are long overdue (more than 27 days overdue) are considered “lost”, and accrue a $95 replacement cost per item, along with a $15 non-refundable late return fee per item.
 Babbidge Library Leisure Reading materials accrue a $30 replacement fee.
-The $95 replacement cost is refundable, if the item is returned within two years of the billing date and is in good condition.
+The $95 replacement cost is refundable, if the item is returned within two years of the billing date and is in good working condition.

 Overdue Recalled Materials